lakka-switch/documentation/faq.md

 ***

 Short answer : you can't, reboot to Horizon then shutdown.
-Long answer : the shutdown option in Lakka was removed for safety reasons ; to shutdown, reboot to RCM then press the power button for twelve seconds.
+Long answer : the shutdown option in Lakka was removed for safety reasons ; to shutdown, reboot to RCM then press the POWER button for twelve seconds.
 It is a good idea to boot in Horizon to shutdown properly from here.

 &nbsp;
 > **My Switch doesn't turn on anymore / won't turn on unless it's docked / it's bricked**